charlieolsson/previvortales/_posts/2018-09-16-welcome-to-previvor-tales.md

 ## 1. There is a big need for better support

 When I was diagnosed with Lynch syndrome, I was on my own.
 I had my family, but do you think that any of my year 16 year old friends had any clue what it meant to be told "you tested positive' for this genetic mutation?
 Even now, if it weren't for my volunteering, I wouldn't really have met anyone else affected by this.
-I have felt pretty isolated in this.
+As you can imagine, I have felt pretty isolated in this.

 > _And this is something I want to change.
 I don't want anyone else to feel as alone as I did._